dustinpfister/blog_posts/_posts/js-javascript-callback.md

 When it comes to a node.js project callbacks come up a lot.
 They where used all the time in the early days of node.js as a way to define javaScript code that is to run after a task that will take some time is completed.
 They are still often used as one way of going about doing that sort of thing when needed.

 ### 2.1 - Using an fs module method

+One of the most common examples of a callback in node.js examples might be with a method in the node.js file system module.
+Many of these methods have to do with reading or writing something to a local file system.
+These kinds of tasks can take a little time compared to doing something that involves just doing a little math.
+So one way or another it is necessary to define some code that will run which the task completes so that anything else that needs to happen is not put on pause while waiting for that to happen.
+So a callback is one way to go about doing that.

 ```js
 let fs = require('fs');